rust-lang/book/second-edition/nostarch/chapter12.md

 we'll find matches no matter what case the text in the file has or the user entered in the query.

-Let's see if this implementation passes the tests:
+Let’s see if this implementation passes the tests:

 ```
     Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs